MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-use-the-threads-window.md

 1. To toggle the flagged or unflagged status of the currently executing thread, select the single flag **Toggle Current Thread Flagged State** toolbar button, to the left of the **Show Only Flagged Threads** button.
 Flagging the current thread is useful for locating the current thread when only flagged threads are showing.

-1. To unflag a thread, hover over the thread marker in the source code and select the red flag icon, or right-click the thread marker and select **Unflag**.
+1. To unflag a thread, hover over the thread marker in the source code and select the red flag icon to clear it, or right-click the thread marker and select **Unflag**.

-### To flag and unflag threads in the Threads window
+### Flag and unflag threads in the Threads window

 In the **Threads** window, flagged threads have red flag icons next to them, while unflagged threads, if shown, have empty icons.